eBay/akutan/docs/query.md

 either an entity or a *literal value*.
 Entities in the graph are represented in the query language by surrounding them in angle brackets (like `<USA>`), by using a QName (like `rdf:type`), or by using their internal ID (like `#1052`).
-Although entities in Beam are similar to RDF, they are not the same as the RDF equivalents; for example, the prefix of a QName in Beam is not bound to a namespace URI.
+Although entities in Akutan are similar to RDF, they are not the same as the RDF equivalents; for example, the prefix of a QName in Akutan is not bound to a namespace URI.

 As mentioned above, object fields may contain literal values.
-Beam supports a number of strongly typed literals and includes some support for languages and
+Akutan supports a number of strongly typed literals and includes some support for languages and
 units: